 The good old tomato-based pasta sauce is actually easy to make.
 But did you know you can actually make it better?
 Here’s the little secret: butter.
 Adding a few tablespoons of butter not only make your pasta sauce richer but also helps to reduce the sharp acidity of the tomato flavour.
 This, in turn, gives you an overall smooth taste when you eat it with your favourite pasta.

 10) Helps To Calm A Nervous Cat

-You just adopt a cute-looking cat from a shelter and bring it home.
+You just adopted a cute-looking cat from a shelter and brought it home.
 But don’t be surprised if your cat gets nervous about its new surroundings.
 Well, you can actually calm your cat by applying a little butter on its paws.
 Just watch as your cat starts licking the butter off its paws.
 This also gives it some time adjusting to its new home.